6610685098/6610685098/README.md

 ### 🕶️ About Me:
 - 🤷‍♂️ You can call me Ake.
-- 🤖 I am studying Computer Engineering at the Thammasat School of Engineering.
+- 🤖 I'm studying Computer Engineering at the Thammasat School of Engineering.
 - 🏀 I enjoy exercising, learning programming, and exploring new things to do.
-- 📱 You can reach me at [Instagram](https://www.instagram.com/toobored2doanything/)
+- 📱 You can reach me @ [Instagram](https://www.instagram.com/toobored2doanything/)

 ![Me](img/pfp.JPG)